 There are some banks, which cater to the requirements and provide overall support for setting up business in specific areas of activity.
-EXIM Bank, SIDBI and NABARD are examples of such banks.
-They engage themselves in some specific area or activity and thus, are called specialised banks.
+EXIM Bank, SIDBI, and NABARD are examples of such banks.
+They engage themselves in some specific area or activity and thus, are called specialized banks.

 So, that’s it for today friends.
 I hope you will go through the whole article to understand better about type of banks.
 In the next post, we will study about the FUNCTIONS OF COMMERCIAL Banks.

 Thank you for visiting & learning with us.

 Share with your friends who are preparing for bank examinations & keep supporting us!